-At Limestone Insurance & Financial Services, we can provide advice on various structures such as Managed Funds, Investment Bonds, Children’s Education funds and Investment advice for Self Managed Superannuation Funds (SMSFs).
+At Limestone Financial Planning, we can provide advice on various structures such as Managed Funds.

 When we provide investment advice we ensure:

 - We’ve identified your goals, values and circumstances

 - Your goals are realistic given your timeframe for investing

 - You’re aware of your investing style and tolerance for risk

 - You’re aware of the risks involved and have weighed these up against the potential returns